 Occupations and Workforce

 Because occupations involving physical labor dominate the local economy, Gap Mills is generally considered to be a blue-collar town.
-36.51% of the Gap Mills workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Gap Mills is a town of service providers, sales and office workers and professionals.
-There are especially a lot of people living in Gap Mills who work in farm management occupations (10.85%), management occupations (10.12%) and office and administrative support (8.47%).
+38.98% of the Gap Mills workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Gap Mills is a town of service providers, sales and office workers and managers.
+There are especially a lot of people living in Gap Mills who work in office and administrative support (12.37%), management occupations (12.18%) and farm management occupations (9.49%).

 Setting & Lifestyle

-Gap Mills is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Gap Mills does not have a public transit system used by locals to get to and from work.